 Equally as comfortable in the 10 or 12 jerseys, with silky-smooth skills, Toomua makes the playmaking role look easy as he glides across the pitch looking for options.
 Once one of the Brumbies' biggest lifters in the gym, Toomua is constantly working on his game, body and mind to ensure he is in perfect condition come game day.

 Unfortunately for Toomua, 2012 was one he would personally rather forget with a serious knee injury sidelining him after just three games.
-It came as a massive blow to the aspiring young playmaker, who had turned in Man of the Match performances in two of the three trial matches played during Brumbies pre-season.
+It came as a massive blow to the aspiring young playmaker, who had turned in Man of the Match performances in two of the three trial matches played during Brumbies pre-season

 A Wallaby tourist in 2010, Toomua has often found himself on the wrong end of serious injuries with a broken jaw just minutes into his national debut ruling him out of the rest of the spring tour.
 And while that mid-week appearance did not hold Test match status.
-However, Toomua impressive form after recovering showed he was clearly up to challenge and was one of the most consistent players throughout 2013 season.
+However, Toomua's impressive form after recovering showed he was clearly up to challenge and was one of the most consistent players throughout the 2013 season.

+In November 2017 he signed a contract extension to stay with Leicester Tigers up to 2020.
 In August 2018 Leicester Tigers confirmed that Toomua will be granted an early release of his contract at the end of the 2018/19 season to return home to Australia and take up a two and half year deal with the Melbourne Rebels and Rugby Australia.

-|2016 - present|
+|2016 - 2019

-|2018 - present|
+|2018 - 2022